Skip to main content

 The Regulation (EU) No 1143/2014 on the prevention and control of the introduction and spread of invasive alien species (IAS Regulation) is based on a three-level hierarchical approach (prevention; early detection and rapid eradication; management of widespread invasive species) and applies to terrestrial, aquatic and marine species.
 As such, this regulation implements 'Target 6' of the Kunming-Montreal Global Biodiversity Framework (see Global policy framework) and the 9th key commitment of the EU Biodiversity Strategy 2030, aiming for a 50% reduction in the number of Red List species threatened by invasive alien species.

 A Union list of priority species is established under this Regulation.
 These species are subject to restrictions on keeping, importing, selling, breeding and cultivation.
 Member States must take measures on the vectors of introduction, take measures for the early detection and rapid eradication of these species, and manage species that are already widespread in their territory.
-The first Union list was published in 2016, and has been revised several times (consolidated version).
+The first Union list was published in 2016.
+The list was updated in 2017, 2019, and 2022.
+As of now (in 2024), the fourth revision of the list is ongoing.

 The implementation of this regulation at the national level is a cross-cutting issue (federal and regional authorities) that is regulated through the IAS Cooperation Agreement (see National policy framework).
 In this context, three entities have been established in Belgium: